tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 Quantum computers are, by their nature, hybrids of classical and quantum computational units.
 For example, Shor's algorithm consists of a combination of quantum and classical computational steps.
 Thus, the term "quantum adversary" should be thought of as "quantum-enhanced adversary", meaning they have access to both classical and quantum computational techniques.

-Despite the fact that large-scale quantum computers do not yet exist to experiment on, the theoretical properties of quantum computation are very well understood.
-This allows us to reason today about the upper limits of quantum-enhanced computation, and indeed to design cryptographic algorithms that are resistant to any conceivable form of quantum cryptanalysis.
+Despite that large-scale quantum computers do not yet exist to experiment on, the theoretical properties of quantum computation are very well understood.
+This allows engineers and researchers to reason about the upper limits of quantum-enhanced computation, and indeed to design cryptographic algorithms that are resistant to any conceivable form of quantum cryptanalysis.

 ## Symmetric Cryptography {#symmetric}